-The anchoring of a floating dock is often the most misunderstood, most under-appreciated component, and by far the area where most failures occur.
-In fact, the dock anchoring system design will impact the enjoyment and quality of your dock as much as any other feature!
+The anchoring of a floating dock is often the most misunderstood, most under-appreciated component.
+And it is by far the area where most failures occur.
+In fact, the boat dock anchoring system design will impact the enjoyment and quality of your dock as much as any other feature!
 In short, a floating dock’s anchoring system has a major impact on its strength, durability, and maintenance requirements.

 Here are six factors to consider when picking your dock’s anchoring system(s):